Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - Clarifying the allegation, if appropriate.

-- Identifying whether the alleged conduct requires a report to external authorities such as the NSW Police, Federal Police and/or Community Services.
+- Identifying whether the alleged conduct requires a report to external authorities such as the NSW Police, Federal Police and/or Family and Community Services (FACS).
 If the alleged conduct is considered to be criminal in nature, SCS or the school (under the advice of SCS) will make a report to the NSW Police.
 It is a matter for the NSW Police to determine whether the matter is within its jurisdiction.

 - SCS assists Police in relevant inquiries if required (SCS has a Memorandum of Understanding (“MOU”) with the NSW Police).
 SCS will make such a report regardless of whether or not the complainant wishes to make a police report.